Reducing Racial Disparities

 GOAL: By the end of 2020, Cuyahoga County's sleep-related infant deaths will be reduced from 27 in 2015 to five.

 RESULTS TO DATE: There were 27 sleep-related infant deaths in Cuyahoga County in 2015.
-This decreased to 19 sleep-related deaths in 2018, and in 2019, we lost 24 babies to sleep-related deaths.
+This decreased to 23 sleep-related deaths in 2020.
+Sleep-related deaths remain a leading cause of infant mortality.

 GOAL: Train 15,000 Safe Sleep Heroes by December 2020; reduce the number of sleep-related infant deaths in Cuyahoga County to five in 2020.